 - “Top Collaborators of the Month”

-Use your EXP or intranet’s social and engagement tools to make recognition visible, commentable, and shareable.
+Use your intranet’s social and engagement tools to make recognition visible, commentable, and shareable.

-6. Involve Executives in Your Intranet or EXP Content Strategy
+7. Involve Executives in Your Intranet Content Strategy

 Bring leadership into your content governance process.
 Invite them to quarterly planning sessions or feedback loops.